Mastering the Art of Layered Lobs for Effortless Style

 Numerous factors influence how hair flows and the effectiveness of the layering technique.
 Understanding these elements is crucial for achieving a style that not only looks appealing but also feels right for the client.
 One of the most significant factors is hair texture; for instance, straight hair may require different layering techniques compared to curly hair.
 Curly hair often benefits from layers that help distribute volume evenly, while straight hair may need strategic cuts to introduce movement without risking a flat appearance.

-To customise the layering for improved hair flow, stylists should engage in open communication with their clients, discussing preferred styles and the lifestyle factors that affect their daily hair care.
+To customise layering for improved hair flow, stylists should engage in open communication with clients, discussing preferred styles and lifestyle factors that affect daily hair care.
 Adapting techniques based on these considerations ensures that the stylist meets individual needs, resulting in a more satisfying outcome.
 With the right approach, the layered lob can be tailored to suit anyone, showcasing the stylist’s expertise in crafting beautiful, functional hairstyles.

 Why is Layering Essential for Enhanced Bounce?